giuliano-marinelli/concept-server/README.md

 ## Setup

 1. Install [Node.js](https://nodejs.org)
+2. Install [pnpm](https://pnpm.io): `npm install -g pnpm@latest`
-2. Install the DBMS you want, by default install [PostgreSQL](https://www.postgresql.org/)
+3. Install the DBMS you want, by default install [PostgreSQL](https://www.postgresql.org/)
-3. From project root folder install all the dependencies: `npm install`
+4. From project root folder install all the dependencies: `pnpm install`
-4. For serve [concept-client](https://github.com/giuliano-marinelli/concept-client), it must be located at sibling folder of this project, as shown:
+5. For serve [concept-client](https://github.com/giuliano-marinelli/concept-client), it must be located at sibling folder of this project, as shown:

 ```
 concept